GiellaLT

 Integrating the result in regression testing

-gtgramtools test -c yaml tests/neg-posspl-ill-gen.yaml
+gtgramtools test -c yaml tests/candidates-neg-posspl-ill-gen.yaml